animal-tree/Writing-stuff-2/Theories/Bendy-Ball.md

 > ### $"$
 > The great charm resulting from this consideration lies in the recognition of the fact that *the universe of these beings is finite and yet has no limits.*
 >
-> [...]
-There are stars everywhere, so that the density of matter, although very variable in detail, is nevertheless on the average everywhere the same.
+> [...] so that the density of matter, although very variable in detail, is nevertheless on the average everywhere the same.
 In other words: However far we might travel through space, we should find everywhere an attenuated swarm of fixed stars of approximately the same kind and density.
 >
 > This view is not in harmony [unless:] The stellar universe ought to be a finite island [yet with no limits] in the [cycling] ocean of space [without infinitely compounding gravitational effects, as is satisfied by the surface of a sphere, but not by a non-cycling geometry consisting of uniform density mass due to the infinite compounding gravity that would arise at any point from such mass].<sup>$\text{\color{green}1.}$</sup>
 >